-The Bradlaugh Lecture was launched on the day of the 151st anniversary's foundation, in recognition of the Society's founder Charles Bradlaugh.
-The lecture aims to provide a space for a distinguished speaker to explore an aspect of secularism in depth.
+The Bradlaugh Lecture was launched on the day of the 151st anniversary of the NSS's foundation, in recognition of our founder Charles Bradlaugh.
+The lecture aims to provide a space for a distinguished speaker to explore a secularist topic in depth.

 2017: Dare to stand alone, Bryan Niblett and Bob Forder